danielbayley80/tsx-express/component/README.md

 I prefer old school approach to websites, where the server is responsible for state management and serves up HTML content with a sprinkling of interactivity added on the front end.
 I also like type safety, intellisense, etc. More recently I've been using HTMX and looking for a new view engine.
 I've used Handlebars, ejs, etc. but none really fit the bill.

-The main things I wanted to achieve were :
+My main design goals were :

 - Similar approach as HBS / EJS
 - Specify a default / global master layout